APPLICATION FOR PROVE IT IS OPEN NOW!

 1. Identification and Definition of the Problem/Opportunity

-• Has the problem/opportunity been described in a clear and convincing manner?
+- Has the problem/opportunity been described in a clear and convincing manner?

 2. Value Creation

-• Is this an original idea?
+- Is this an original idea?
 How innovative is the idea?

 3. Feasibility of Implementing the Solution/Idea

-• Does the idea create economic or social value?
+- Does the idea create economic or social value?
 Is it possible for this idea to be implemented within the next year?
 How practical is the idea when it comes to implementation?

 4. Sustainability

-• How will your initiative be successful when you are no longer a student at UMBC?
+- How will your initiative be successful when you are no longer a student at UMBC?
 How can you create a project that will stand the test of time?

 Judging Process

 First, a committee of staff, faculty, and SGA staff will review and score all entries using several criteria.
-The most promising entries will be assigned faculty advisor to ensure that their idea is well integrated into UMBC and discuss realistic implementation strategies.

 The top three finalists will be invited to discuss their proposals with the selection committee and may be asked to change their plans and/or budgets to meet the selection committee’s criteria or expectations or to conform to SGA and UMBC policies.

-Making requested changes will substantially increase the likelihood that a proposal will be selected. Â
+Making requested changes will substantially increase the likelihood that a proposal will be selected.

 SGA and the selection committee will determine the timetable and conditions for the release of all funds awarded through this initiative.
 Finally, each group will have the opportunity to create videos/other advertisements for their idea.
 These advertisements will ultimately be seen by the entire student body, whose vote will determine the winner.
-During the final week of the competition, the student body will vote for the 2018-2019 Prove It! winner.
+During the final week of the competition, the student body will vote for the 2024-2025 Prove It!
+Winner.

 Timeline